LACMA

 Curatorial Notes

-The enormous weight of the pear--four pounds--must have caused quite a stir.
-California was perceived as a garden paradise, and the pear’s size demonstrated the richness of the land.
-In the late 1870s, when the railroad linking the East and Southern California was completed, railroad companies issued posters extolling the fecundity of the land; one lithograph, depicting an array of fruit, referred to California as the "cornucopia of the world."
+Though research has not yet uncovered additional information that would help illuminate the circumstances behind the inscriptions on Vernier’s painting or associate his pear definitively with either the “pomological monster” or the Department of Agriculture’s museum collection, large pears grown in California undoubtedly drew national attention and even traveled around the country.
+The state’s role in generating wonder and a sense of abundance echoes long-standing settler narratives about the bounty of North America and the motivations for expansion and resource extraction.
+Moreover, California was perceived as a garden paradise, and the pear’s size demonstrated the richness of the land.
+In the late 1870s, when the railroad linking the East and Southern California was completed, railroad companies issued posters extolling the fecundity of the land; one lithograph, depicting an array of fruit, referred to California as the “cornucopia of the world.”
+Vernier’s painting is one example of the reproduction and circulation of the promises of prosperity that drew so many to the West Coast.

 Selected Bibliography